evamaxfield/rs-graph/README.md

 This will always download the latest version of the data (as pushed by @evamaxfield).

-## Order of Data Operations

-If this project was starting from scratch, the order of operations to recreate our work would be:

-**Note:** at each step of the process, the data or model is cached to the installed package directory (`rs_graph.data.files`).

-1. Get all data sources using the command: `rs-graph-sources get-all`
-2. Options
-    1. Get all recursive upstream dependencies for the repos:
-        `rs-graph-enrichment get-upstreams`
-    2. Get all of the extended paper details for the papers:
-        `rs-graph-enrichment get-extended-paper-details`
-    3. Get top 30 contributors to each repository:
-        `rs-graph-enrichment get-repo-contributors`
-    4. Train github user to author entity matching model:
-        `rs-graph-modeling train-developer-author-em-classifier`
-    5. Match devs and authors using trained predictive model:
-        `rs-graph-enrichment match-devs-and-authors`

 ## GitHub User and Author Entity Matching Model

 ### Annotation